 Operating principles are the rules of the road that enable people to know what’s in bounds – and what’s out-of-bounds – in their companies and workplaces.
 Operating principles can serve as guides, helping people make sound decisions, building trust and enabling greater innovation.

-Google has ten operating principles that guide its work:
+Google as an example has ten operating principles that guide its work:

 - Focus on the user and all else will follow.